JamosW/Commodity-App/README.md

 This is an dashboard to visualize data from the Food and Agricultural Organization (FAO) that is readily available which can be found [here.](https://www.fao.org/faostat/en/#data/QCL)

-As the app currently stands, it is a lightweight app with the purpose of visualizing FAO data and presenting some time-series data on the public and free data on traded agricultural commodities.
+The purpose of this dashboard is to be a lightweight, with the purpose of visualizing FAO data on public and freely traded agricultural commodities.

 [Commodity App](https://jamesapps.shinyapps.io/Commodities/)